jbeorse/docs/odk2-src/services-using.rst

 .. note::

   To authenticate a new user, you must have a network connection and have the Server URL set appropriately.
-See the :ref:`deployment architect guide <services-setup-server-config>` for instructions on how to set this.
+See the :ref:`deployment architect guide <services-managing-server-config>` for instructions on how to set this.

 If you want to log out of your current user without logging into a new user, click the :guilabel:`Log Out` button.
 This does not require a network connection.